 For professional investors only (as defined under the MiFID II Directive) investing for their own account (including management companies (fund of funds) and professional clients investing on behalf of their discretionary clients).
 In Switzerland for professional investors only.
 Not to be distributed to the public.

 For further information on the fund's investment policies and risks, please refer to the prospectus of the UCITS and to the KIID (for UK, Channel Islands, Isle of Man investors) and to the KID (for European investors) before making any final investment decisions.
-The KIID and KID for this fund are available in local languages, alongside the prospectus via Vanguard’s website.
+The KIID and KID for this fund are available in local languages, alongside the prospectus, which is available in English only, via Vanguard’s website.

-The information contained in this document is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
-The information in this document is general in nature and does not constitute legal, tax, or investment advice.
-Potential investors are urged to consult their professional advisers on the implications of making an investment in, holding or disposing of [units/shares] of, and the receipt of distribution from any investment.
+The information contained herein is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information is general in nature and does not constitute legal, tax, or investment advice.
+Potential investors are urged to consult their professional advisers on the implications of making an investment in, holding or disposing of "units/shares", and the receipt of distribution from any investment.

 For Swiss professional investors: Potential investors will not benefit from the protection of the FinSA on assessing appropriateness and suitability.